ElliotReed/learning-lab-notes.elliotreed.dev/README.md

 ![pencil taking notes](/assets/img/learning-lab-notes.jpg)
 for more efficient note taking

-This site is built with Jekyll to organize my notes.
+This site is built with astro to organize my notes.

 ## Learning Lab Notes CLI